Working Statutes of the

 VI.
 Executive Committee

-(a) The Executive Committee shall consist of up to six members, namely up to four members elected by the Governing Council (with due regard inter alia to fair geographical representation), who shall serve for periods determined by the Governing Council, one member appointed by the host institution (being the institution with which the Centre is formally associated), and one member appointed by IASPEI;
+(a) The Executive Committee shall consist of up to eight members, namely up to six members elected by the Governing Council from its members (with due regard, among other criteria to fair geographical representation and area of expertise), who shall serve for periods determined by the Governing Council, one member appointed by the host institution (being the institution with which the Centre is formally associated), and one member appointed by IASPEI.